 The dirt trail has lots of sand and loose rocks that can be slippery, especially on the way down.
 This can get muddy after a big rain, so you’ll want to keep an eye on weather conditions before you go.

 At the top of the ridge, there are amazing 360 degree views of windward Oahu.
 To the east, you can see Lanikai Beach and the little Mokulua islands (the ‘Mokes’), while to the west you can see the Ko’olau mountains and parts of Kailua!

 Side note: If you’re looking for another pillbox hike in Oahu with slightly less crowds, check out the Pink Pillbox Hike (Maili) in Waianae.

 Lanikai Pillbox Hike Distance

 The one way distance for the Lanikai pillboxes hike is 1/2 mile, although it can be a bit longer than that depending on where you park.

 It’s a very short hike (you can reach the top in 15 minutes if you rush), but it’s also an uphill ankle killer and a bit strenuous, so it feels longer.
 Bring water!

 The great views start almost immediately on this hike, so even if you can’t reach the first pillbox, you’ll still be treated to some nice scenery.

-Or, if you want a longer hike, you can continue on the Kaiwa Ridge Trail past the pillboxes and enjoy more of the same trek without the crowds.
+Or, if you want a longer hike, you can continue on the Kaiwa Ridge Trail (past the Lanikai pillboxes) and enjoy more of the same trek without the crowds.

 There’s plenty of room on this trail for kids, but make sure to steer clear of the edges because the drop-offs are pretty significant later in the hike.